 Before Hobson could collect further signatures he fell seriously ill.
 Two army officers and several missionaries were given responsibility for seeking agreement to the treaty elsewhere in the country.
 Several handwritten copies of the Māori-language treaty were taken around the country over the following seven months.
-Nine of these copies have survived and are held by Archives New Zealand.
+Nine of these copies have survived and are under the statutory guardianship and care of Archives New Zealand.

-More than 500 chiefs, including a number of women, signed the Treaty of Waitangi.
+More than 500 chiefs, including a number of women, signed Te Tiriti o Waitangi.
 Nearly all signed a Māori-language copy.
 The exception was an English-language copy signed by 39 chiefs at Manukau Harbour and Waikato Heads.
-Each treaty copy was also signed by European witnesses who varied from place to place.
+Each treaty copy was also signed by European witnesses, who varied from place to place.

 The meaning of the treaty in Māori differed from the meaning in English.

 Māori: chiefs gave the queen ‘te Kawanatanga katoa’ – the governance or government over the land.

 English: chiefs gave the queen ‘all the rights and powers of sovereignty’ over the land.

 Māori: confirmed and guaranteed the chiefs ‘te tino rangatiratanga’ – the exercise of chieftainship – over their lands, villages and ‘taonga katoa’ – all treasured things.
 Māori agreed to give the Crown a right to deal with them over land transactions.